TamizhanbanT/day4/README.md

-comments:The solution is incomplete as per the task description.
+I ATTACCHED PREVIOUS COMMENTS AS PER COMMENTS I RECTIFIED TASKS. comments:Resubmitted task: - The solution is incomplete as per the task description.
 Try to read the task description and solve it again.
-I solved both arrow and anonymous function in same page used either one in comment.